nimbella/demo-projects/ocr/README.md

 ## OCR Tutorial

-This tutorial explains the [Optical Character Recognition (OCR) demo](https://github.com/nimbella/demo-projects/tree/master/ocr) available on GitHub and shows you how to deploy it to the Nimbella Cloud.
+This tutorial explains the Optical Character Recognition (OCR) demo and shows you how to deploy it to the Nimbella Cloud.

 The OCR application displays a web page where visitors select a language (English, Spanish, or Chinese) and then drag a JPG, GIF, or PNG image onto the page, where it is automatically converted to text.
 If the conversion is successful, users can read the text and click a **Speak** button to hear the text.
 You can [try out the application here](https://ocrdemo-apigcp.nimbella.io).